Fredo (rapper): Early life

-Fredo grew up in West Kilburn, London to a Bajan father and Moroccan mother, and lived on West Kilburn's Mozart Estate where he was surrounded by gang violence and crime.
-During Fredo's youth, he listened to Giggs and 50 Cent, stating "I remember I used to bang Get Rich or Die Tryin' every day".
+Marvin Bailey grew up in West Kilburn, London to a Bajan father and Moroccan mother from Letchworth Garden City (Hertfordshire), and lived on West Kilburn's Mozart Estate where he was surrounded by gang violence and crime.
+During Bailey's youth, he listened to Giggs and 50 Cent, stating "I remember I used to bang Get Rich or Die Tryin' every day".

 Music career

-2016-2018: Initial success, Get Rich or Get Recalled, Tables Turn
+2016–2018: Initial success, Get Rich or Get Recalled and Tables Turn

-Fredo released his first track "They Ain't 100" in March 2016.
+Bailey released his first track "They Ain't 100" in March 2016.
 Three weeks later he went to prison, on a knife crime charge which was later dropped.
 Whilst he was in prison, the track gained popularity, with radio play and millions of views.
 Inspired by its success, and despite a second stint in prison, he persisted in his newfound rapping and recording career, releasing two mixtapes, Get Rich or Get Recalled in 2017, and Tables Turn in 2018, the latter of which reached number five on the UK Albums Chart.
 He also appeared as a featured artist on tracks by Kojo Funds and Young T & Bugsey, as well as on Dave's 2018 hit single "Funky Friday".

-2019-2021: Third Avenue and Money Can't Buy Happiness
+2019–2021: Third Avenue and Money Can't Buy Happiness

 Fredo's first full-length album, Third Avenue, was released on 1 February 2019.
-Produced mostly by JB, it marked Fredo's debut on RCA's Since '93 imprint.
+Produced mostly by JB, it marked Bailey's debut on RCA's Since '93 imprint.
 It included "Love You for That", a track dedicated to his mother and apologising for not being the perfect son.
 The album takes its title from the West London housing estate he grew up on.
-In January 2021, Fredo released his second album, Money Can't Buy Happiness, which contained features from Pop Smoke, Dave, Summer Walker and Young Adz.
+In January 2021, Bailey released his second album, Money Can't Buy Happiness, which contained features from Pop Smoke, Dave, Summer Walker and Young Adz.
 It peaked at number two on the UK Albums Chart.

-2021-2023: Independence Day and Unfinished Business
+2021–2023: Independence Day and Unfinished Business

 On 24 June 2021, Fredo announced his third album, Independence Day, which was released on 5 August 2021 and peaked at number nine on the UK Albums Chart.
 The album announced that his future music would be released independently.
-On 11 August 2023, Fredo released his fourth album, Unfinished Business, which again peaked at number nine on the UK Albums Chart.
+On 11 August 2023, Bailey released his fourth album, Unfinished Business, which again peaked at number nine on the UK Albums Chart.

-2024-present: Single releases, "No Comment"
+2024–present: Single releases and "No Comment"

 In March 2024, Fredo appeared on Clavish's track "Uh Uh".
 Two months later, following his release from a Dubai prison, he released his first solo track in over a year, the single "Top G", which is a reference to controversial internet personality Andrew Tate.
 Following another year-long hiatus, Fredo released the track "No Comment" on 21 August 2025, which served as a response to recent Internet rumors, including claims that he was on the run from British authorities.